adamko-dev/dokkatoo/README.md

 ### Quick start

-1. Apply the appropriate plugin for any formats you'd like to generate
+1. Apply the appropriate plugin for any formats you'd like to generate.

    For example, HTML and Javadoc
    ```kotlin